Kishan-k2004/Basic-JavaScript-Projects/README.md

 ---

 ### 2️⃣ **Color Picker**
-   - A tool that allows users to select colors using an input color picker.
+   - A tool that allows users to select colors and change the background to that color.
-   - Displays the selected color and its hex code.
    - **Tech Used:** HTML, CSS, JavaScript.

    **📂 File:** `ColorPicker/index.html`